segmentio/segment-docs/connections/warehouses/catalog/snowflake/index.md

 ## Troubleshooting

-### I get “Object does not exist” when running “USE DATABASE” or “USE WAREHOUSE”, even if the warehouse or the database are created.
+### I get "Object does not exist" when running "USE DATABASE" or "USE WAREHOUSE", even if the warehouse or the database are created.

 Make sure you have created the role and assigned the proper permissions with the account `SYSADMIN` or `ACCOUNTADMIN`.
 Other non-system accounts don’t assign the right permissions.